khunt247/FrontEnd-Engineer-Portfolio/README.md

 # Katie Hunt — Frontend Engineer Portfolio

 Single-file static portfolio built with HTML, CSS and Vanilla JavaScript.
-Open the demo: `elite_portfolio draft 4.html`
+For development this repo now includes a split version:

+- `index.html` — main entry (uses `styles.css` and `app.js`)
+- `styles.css` — extracted styles
+- `app.js` — extracted JavaScript

+Open the demo: `index.html` (or keep the original `elite_portfolio.html` if you prefer the single-file version).

 ## Overview
 This repository contains a single HTML file that serves as a personal portfolio.
 It showcases interactive components and small demos embedded directly in the file, including: